12 Ways to Accent Your Classic French Manicure With Metallics

 When You See It

-Yeah, that "French tip" is on her skin. *Mind explodes*
+Yeah, that "French tip" is on her skin. *Mind explodes.*

 Photo: